elegantchaos/atom-ide-swift/README.md

 It's very rough at the moment, and doesn't actually use much of the atom-ide-ui capabilities.

+### Supported Platforms

+This package is being actively developed on Linux.

+At this early stage of development it's only been tested on Ubuntu 18.04, using a custom build of swift/lldb.
+In theory it should work on other platforms if you have swift/lldb installed.

+Please let me know by filing issues.

 ### Package Dependencies

 You need the following Atom packages: